alexnguyen9/alexnguyen.github.io/project/lolaram.md

 ![GitHub Logo](/img/aram.jpg)

 Lately I haven't been playing the regular summoner's rift match in League of Legends, rather opting for the ARAM map since it's faster and doesn't involve that much time investment.
-Personally I find much more fun when you're constantly team battling instead of laning boringly for the 15 minutes summoners' rift.
+Personally I find it much more fun when you're constantly in team battles compared to the more methodic regular mode.

-Of course since the characters are randomly chosen for each character, that got me thinking if you could predict which team would win given the team compositions of both teams.
-I played a decent of games so I had a hunch on what teams I could win with and those I probably couldn't.
+Since the characters are randomly chosen for each character, that got me thinking if you could predict which team would win given the team compositions of both teams.
+I played a decent of games so I had an idea on what teams I could win with and those I probably couldn't.
 But I wanted to test my own intuition vs what a machine learning model would think.

 ### Where to get the data

 This was an opportunity for me to work with Riot's (the company that developed the game) API.
 I utilized the [Cassiopeia](https://github.com/meraki-analytics/cassiopeia) library in Python to expedite the data extraction process.
-I really recommend any interested in utilizing the Riot API to use it, it makes the data extraction process so much more easy.
+I really recommend anyone interested in using the Riot API to use package, it makes the data extraction process so much more easy.
 I couldn't find an easy way to extract all ARAM games, so I utilized a random search method to extract random games starting with a seed account (my account).
 The API crawler then scans through my games and goes on to the next random player within my games.
 I extracted about 100,000 ARAM games from patch 9.19 (the most recent patch) which took about 2 days.

 ### Design